brent-lemieux/tasty-tweets/README.md

 ### Starbucks
 #### Refugee Hiring Announcement
 Starbucks was in the news quite a bit during the period I was collecting data.
-On January 31, 2017 they announced that their plan to hire 10,000 refugees over the next five years.
+On January 31, 2017 they announced their plan to hire 10,000 refugees over the next five years.
 Of course, in this day in age, this was quickly politicized.

 Here is a word cloud of the most frequently used words for tweets that fall into the "refugee hiring" topic: